ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 # March 7 2020

 - Happy birthday Japanese child.
+(Yukina?)
 - Movie!
-  - Boku no Hero Academia: Heroes Rising.
+  - "Boku no Hero Academia: Heroes Rising".
 - Gym!
   - Volleyball.
   - Remember it's not about you.